Italian Baroque architecture: Turin

 In the north of Italy, particularly Turin, the House of Savoy embraced the new style, showcasing their royal status through the works of architects Guarino Guarini, Filippo Juvarra and Bernardo Vittone.

 Guarini, a traveling monk, blended various traditions, including that of Gothic architecture, to create unique structures with oval columns and unconventional façades.
 Using contemporary geometry and stereotomy, he developed architectura obliqua, a bold style similar to Borromini's.
 His Palazzo Carignano (1679) is a striking example of Baroque design applied to a private residence.

 Juverra's fluid forms, delicate details, and light-filled designs foreshadowed the Rococo style.
 While he worked beyond Turin, his most notable creations were for Victor Amadeus II of Sardinia.
-The Basilica of Superga (1717) stands out for its striking roofline and hilltop location above Turin.
+The Basilica of Superga (1717) stands out with its striking roofline and hilltop location above Turin.
 At the royal hunting lodge, Palazzina di Stupinigi (1729), he embraced a more flexible architectural style.
 Juvarra's brief but impactful career ended in Madrid, where he contributed to the royal palaces at La Granja and Aranjuez.

-Bernardo Vittone, deeply inspired by Juvarra and Guarini, the most prominent was a leading Piedmontese architect known for his ornate Rococo churches.
+Bernardo Vittone, deeply inspired by Juvarra and Guarini, was a leading Piedmontese architect known for his ornate Rococo churches.
 His designs often included quatrefoil layouts, intricate details, layered vaults, and domes within domes.